Applying Step-by-Step K – 12th

 Submit an Inquiry and schedule a tour to let Odyssey admissions staff know of your interest.

 Step 2: Tour the School

-Join our Admissions Director for a School Tour, Open House, or Information Session as part of our 2022-23 Admission Program.
+Join our Admissions Director for a School Tour, Open House, or Information Session.
 Both in-person and virtual opportunities will be available.

 Step 3: Apply

 If you like what you saw and heard on the tour or in a group format presentation, then by all means apply!
 Our application can be filled out in Adobe Acrobat, digitally signed, scanned and emailed back to us.
 If your child was waitlisted in the current year, please be sure to inform Kristin Harkey, Admissions Director that you specifically want your child’s application to be reviewed for next year’s seats.

 Please pay the $75 non-refundable application fee using this PayPal link (you may pay for all student application fees at once even if they are for the K-12 program).
 In Odyssey’s work to become an equitable learning environment, in some circumstances we waive this fee.
 Please contact Odyssey’s Admissions Director to learn more.

 Visits with classroom teachers and potential cohorts will be coordinated through the Admissions Director and with support from Odyssey’s main office.
 These visits are designed to be a comfortable and welcoming experience for your student, and are scheduled after applications are submitted.
 The length of the visits are different per the age of the student in the following ways: